python4mpia/python4mpia/installation/EPDFree.rst

 EPD Free (Linux, MacOS and Windows)
 ===================================

-These instructions tell you how to install the core scientific Python packages on either Linux, MacOS, or Windows using the Free Enthought Python Distribution.
+These instructions tell you how to install all the Python packages necessary for the course on either Linux, MacOS, or Windows using the Free Enthought Python Distribution.

 Download EPD
 ------------